MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2149-transparent-methods-must-not-call-into-native-code.md

  A method calls a native function through a method stub such as P/Invoke.

 ## Rule description
- This rule fires on any transparent method which calls directly into native code, for example, through a P/Invoke.
+ This rule fires on any transparent method that calls directly into native code, for example, through a P/Invoke.
 Violations of this rule lead to a <xref:System.MethodAccessException> in the level 2 transparency model, and a full demand for <xref:System.Security.Permissions.SecurityPermissionAttribute.UnmanagedCode%2A> in the level 1 transparency model.

 ## How to fix violations
  To fix a violation of this rule, mark the method that calls the native code with the <xref:System.Security.SecurityCriticalAttribute> or <xref:System.Security.SecuritySafeCriticalAttribute> attribute.